PECOS-packages/PECOS/crates/pecos-neo/docs/README.md

 - **[noise-usage-guide.md](noise-usage-guide.md)** - Practical guide to using the noise system.
 Covers `FlowNoiseModelBuilder`, `ComposableNoiseModel`, and common noise patterns.

+### Signals and Dispatch

+- **[tags-and-dispatch-design.md](tags-and-dispatch-design.md)** - Design and implementation of the signal/dispatch system.
+Covers typed signals in the command stream, gate event handlers, `DispatchContext`, and integration with `NoiseEvent::Signal`.

 ### Sampling and Rare Event Estimation

 - **[subset-simulation.md](subset-simulation.md)** - Guide to subset simulation for estimating very rare event probabilities (e.g., logical error rates in QEC).
 Covers `SubsetSimulation`, `ProperSubsetSimulation`, and `QecSubsetSimulation`.